 Not in the order of their appearance or importance within this issue, we call your attention to the work of Oleg Maltsev, Phenomena of the Mind: Related to Human Perceptions and Representations, a fresh and fascinating journey into the workings of the human mind.
 Vadym Palahuta continues the voyage by exploring the concept subjectivity in his The Identity of the Modern Human Problem of Social and Humanitarian Knowledge.

 As we wander away from delving into the human mind, we turn our attention to the human condition.
-The latter is addressed by both Dwight Wilson in Mass Shooting and Events and James Finckenauer in Why People Obey or Do Not Obey the Law.
-These articles tackle problems all too common in today’s society, i.e., violence and lawlessness.
+The latter is addressed by both Dwight Wilson in Mass Shooting and Events.
+This article tackles problems all too common in today’s society, i.e., violence and lawlessness.
 Valentyna Voronkova et al., and Steve Gennaro address the digital world impact on the human condition in Formation and Development of Society 5.0 and Reclaiming the Right to Play in the Googleburg Galaxy, respectively.
 And Douglas Keller in Media Culture, Politics, and Society addresses the media’s role in framing the conditions that impact the human condition in today’s digital society that is often plagued by violence and lawlessness.

 For those interested in keeping abreast with a specific region of the world, Frédéric Conrod and Vladimir Skvorets do not disappoint.
 In Hombre, Claro … : A Reflection on Narcissism in Spanish Culture, Conrod addresses the impact narcissism had and has on Spain and its cultural output.
 Skvorets in Theory of Social Change in Post-Soviet Ukrainian Society helps clarify the importance of the contributions of Ukrainian scholars in a post-Soviet world.